 When should I go wine tasting?

-There is no season that is best for wine tasting in France, as wine drinking in France is definitely a year-round activity.
+There is no season that is best for wine tasting in France, as it is definitely a year-round activity.
 That being said, there are festivals and events that make certain times of the year a particularly good time to head out to the vineyards.

-September in France marks the beginning of harvest season and there are many festivals celebrating the harvest that are centered around wine.
-However, whether it be July in France or March in France, there will always be plenty of wine to taste in France.
+September marks the beginning of harvest season, and there are many festivals celebrating the harvest that are centered around wine.
+However, whether it be July or March, there will always be plenty of wine to taste in France.

 If you are on a budget, it is easiest to get cheap airfare to France and better deals on hotels in France in the off season travel months (October-May).